MKastek/GCP-ACE-exam/virtural-private-cloud.md

         - A Cloud VPN tunnel doesn't require the overhead or costs associated with a direct, private connection.
 Cloud VPN only requires a VPN device in your on-premises network.

 ### Shared VPC
 Shared VPC allows projects to share a common VPC network.
 VPNs are used to link VPCs to on premises networks.
+Shared VPCs can be created at the organization or folder level of the resource hierarchy.

 ### Command to create VPC